ericchapman/ruby_wamp_client/README.md

  - receive_progress [Boolean] - "true" if you support results being able to be sent progressively
  - disclose_me [Boolean] - "true" if the caller would like the callee to know the identity
+ - timeout [Integer] - specifies the number of milliseconds the caller should wait before cancelling the call

 #### Errors
 Errors can either be raised OR returned as shown below